PostHog/posthog.com/contents/tutorials/react-cookie-banner.md

   - product os
 ---

 If you’ve spent any time online, you’ve seen a cookie consent banner.
-Because of GDPR and other worldwide internet privacy regulations, some sites need to get consent to track users and use cookies.
-Along with this is the need to provide, visitors with an easy way to opt in or out.
+Because of GDPR and other worldwide internet privacy regulations, most sites need to get consent to track users and use cookies.

-PostHog uses first-party cookies to identify and track users as well as manage user and application information across sessions.
-They enable us to more accurately track users and help you build better experiences for your users.

 To help you stay compliant, PostHog enables you to track users either with or without cookies.
 In this tutorial, we are going to build a simple banner with React, JavaScript, and HTML for users to opt in or out of PostHog’s cookies.